P-Pickle/RayTracing/README.md

 - Light direction

 ## Required files
--Vulkan SDK is require to run this program
+- Vulkan SDK is required to run this program